rome/tools/CONTRIBUTING.md

 Mind the different comment **`test_err`**, which marks the error for the test suite as a test that has to fail.

-Run the command `cargo xtask codegen` and you will see a new file called `feature_name.js` inside the `test_data/inline/err` folder.
+Run the command `cargo codegen test` and you will see a new file called `feature_name.js` inside the `test_data/inline/err` folder.

 The content of this file will be: